Dōkyūsei: OVA

 There was an OVA series made from Dōkyūsei in 1994–1995, which was originally a 45-minute one-shot, but the original release was expanded into two half-hour episodes, with two more episodes added, for a total four.
 The first two episodes were released as End of Summer, and episodes three and four were released as End of Summer 2 in the North American market by SoftCel Pictures, an imprint of ADV Films.
 A two-episode sequel, titled Dōkyūsei Climax Files, was released in 1995–1996.

 End of Summer is about a boy who seeks after a redheaded girl named Mai and along the way runs into difficulties (and trysts) with several other girls, namely, Kurumi, Miho, Misa, and Satomi.
 It was renowned for its romantic attributes and quality of animation.
 The depth of character development has been reviewed as being above average, although the format forced on it by OVA requires some compromises with realism.

 An OVA based on the remake, Dōkyūsei Remake The Animation, was released in 2022 and 2024.

 Reception and legacy

 Dōkyūsei helped popularise the modern dating sim genre.
 Jun Maeda, co-founder of visual novel studio Key, credits Dōkyūsei as a pioneer in the nakige ("crying game") genre and as an influence on Key's own such games.
+Its success is cited by Hideo Kojima for having paved the way for Policenauts.
 The game started a series, which includes Dōkyūsei 2, Kakyūsei and Kakyūsei 2.

 The international version was well received by critics, with Ivanir Ignacchitti of GameBlast commenting on the historical value of the title and Thomas Knight of NookGaming noting that the remake does well at fixing most of the issues that would make the game seem dated.